 Required Core APPEs

-Students must complete each of these rotations for a total of 30 credits.
-All required core rotations must be completed in the United States (in accordance with ACPE Standard 14.5).
+You must complete the following rotations for a total of 30 credits: community pharmacy, ambulatory care, inpatient care, institutional care, and institutional pharmacy.
+All required core rotations must be completed in the United States (in accordance with ACPE Standard 13.8).

-* Inpatient Care and Ambulatory Care rotations are direct patient care rotations in settings including but not limited to: anticoagulation; critical care; diabetes/endocrinology; emergency medicine/toxicology; family practice; gastroenterology; geriatrics; hematology/oncology; HIV pharmacotherapy; homecare; infectious diseases; internal medicine; nephrology; neurology; nutrition; pain management; pediatrics; primary care; and psychiatry.
+Ambulatory care and inpatient care rotations are direct patient care rotations in settings including but not limited to: anticoagulation, critical care, diabetes/endocrinology, emergency medicine/toxicology, family practice, gastroenterology, geriatrics, hematology/oncology, HIV pharmacotherapy, homecare, infectious diseases, internal medicine, nephrology, neurology, nutrition, pain management, pediatrics, primary care and psychiatry.

-Prior to IPPEs, students must register as a pharmacy intern in the state that the rotation will be performed.
+Prior to any rotation, students must register as pharmacy interns in the state where the rotation will be performed, if applicable.

 Prior to APPEs, students must have successfully completed their IPPE requirements.

 Prior to IPPEs and APPEs, students must have the following:

 - A copy of personal immunization records, which is on file at the College (in the event a site requests to see them).